temporalio/documentation/docs/visibility.md

 #### Default Search Attributes

-A Temporal Cluster that is integrated with Elasticsearch has a set of default Search Attributes already available.
+A Temporal Cluster has a set of default Search Attributes already available.
 These Search Attributes are created when the initial index is created.

 | NAME                  | TYPE     | DEFINITION                                                                                                                                                                   |